laurahsisson/dream/README.md

 ### Pre-Training
 As noted above, the hyperparameter search was split between the pre-training and fine-tuning tasks.
 The 266k labeled pairs were split using an 80/20 random split.
 Notably, this dataset was not carved.
 In other words, though no pairs were shared between the train and test sets, there were molecules that appeared across both.
 This differs from the original aroma-chemical pair paper, but because the DREAM data also shared molecules across the train/leaderboard/test sets, I focused on evaluating the performance on unseen blends (with previously seen molecules).

 The training task was a multi-label classification task for the 130 notes.
-After 128 pre-training trials (Quasi Monte Carlo Sampler with Hyperband Pruning) for 150 epochs, models which achieved an AUROC above 0.70 were evaluated for fine-tuning.
+After 128 pre-training trials (Quasi Monte Carlo Sampler with Hyperband Pruning) for 150 epochs, models which achieved an AUROC above 0.70 were evaluated for fine-tuning

 ### Fine-Tuning
 To evaluate the performance of the fine-tuned models, I used a leave-one-dataset-out cross-validation scheme.
 In this scheme, each dataset had a fold where it was used as the test set to evaluate the performance of models trained on the other three sets combined.
 I used the average RMSE across the cross-validation trials.
 I attempted to use the class-imbalance between datasets as a weighting scheme for the MSE loss, but this was not helpful.